Eddie-Burbank/DildoFox-Vaniila/README.md

 Another thing you may notice, is that DNS over HTTPS (DoH) is disabled.
 This is because Firefox's default provider is Cloudflare, they are a large for-profit organization and you can't trust any company that's primary goal is financial gain.
 I set the default of this preference to OFF to encourage you guys to use your own host DNS service".
 I recommend Simple-DNSCrypt using multi-Routed anonymized DNSCrypt resolvers along with a well configured VPN.
 Install Simple-DNSCrypt, check enable DNSCrypt service, change your preferences to suit your needs and pick the resolvers you want to use.
 Then configure your VPN to use a custom DNS server, in this case, the local-host which is usually 127.0.0.1 to Enable encrypted anonymized DNS queries working alongside your VPN. **** PLEASE NOTE: **** That while using Simple-DNSCrypt with a system based Tor client such as the Tor Expert Bundle, you should change the listen address of Simple-DNSCrypt to 127.0.2.1 and enable force TCP.
 Use these settings along with a stand-alone VPN router as well as a host VPN and program called TMAC Mac-Changer to spoof your Mac address and you have a decent Setup, all the while avoiding Cloudflare.
 A program called Glary Utilities is also handy for erasing privacy-threats from hidden cache and registry entries on your PC, it is recommended to run one of these scans before you change IP on your host VPN.

 I built this browser to help fellow Trolls bypass bans on message boards, in particular, ones that surpress free-speech and restrict the discussion and sharing of critical information relating to current global events.
-A lot of discussion sites like to block users using Tor, but since DildoFox is not the Tor-Browser and is only using the Tor proxy service in cunjunction with spoofed UserAgent values, using this browser will give you access to sites that block Tor even though the service is being used.
+A lot of discussion sites like to block users using Tor, but since Dildofox is not the Tor-Browser and is only using the Tor proxy service in cunjunction with spoofed UserAgent values, using this browser will give you access to sites that block Tor even though the service is being used.
 If you find yourself banned, simply open a new tab, close the tab you were banned on, let CookieAutoDelete clear the site data, switch browser UserAgent value using UserAgentSwitcher and get a new Tor identity.
 Message boards tend to try and block Tor servers, so if you try to re-enter the Forum and you are still banned, just switch tabs and Tor identity again and usually you'll get back in.
 If you use this browser correctly and with the Settings in place, you should have a different browser fingerprint everytime you visit a page.
 In fact, when you need to enable JavaScript for a website, because of the measures in place, along with proper use of Canvas Blocker, you are possibly less fingerprintable than if JavaScript was disabled because everything is spoofed.
 Please remember to use "www.amiunique.org" or "www.coveryourtracks.eff.org" to check your fingerprint regularly.

 I hope you enjoy trying this out and please leave feedback and suggestions as this is my first time doing anything like this.
 I am putting this out there to learn from others who are more well-versed in this kind of thing.
 Please go over the configurations, test the browsers funcionallity and let me know where I can improve.